davidstavin/osticket-prereqs/README.md

 First, verify that osticket is working.
 Within the VM, open a web browser and enter `http://localhost/osTicket/setup/` to the URL field.
 If working, you should be redirected to the setup page for osTicket (as seen below).
 <img width="2506" height="1972" alt="osTicket page (after stop-starting IIS)" src="https://github.com/user-attachments/assets/a05c99f8-ebcf-4c4c-b311-5e2f5773f67a" />

-Next, return to the PHP Manager within the Windows IIS Manager (as described in Step 3). &nbsp;
+Next, return to the PHP Manager within the Windows IIS Manager (as described in Step 3).
 Once inside the PHP Manager, select "Enable or disable an extension" under the PHP Extensions header.
 <img width="2604" height="1703" alt="php-manager-extensions-anno" src="https://github.com/user-attachments/assets/77c7fae6-4658-4103-a6b2-33557f4da4fb" />